Gilt-edged securities: Nomenclature

 Today, the term "gilt-edged security" or simply "gilt" is used in the United Kingdom as well as some Commonwealth nations, such as South Africa and India.
 However, when reference is made to "gilts", what is generally meant is UK gilts, unless otherwise specified.
 Colloquially, the term "gilt-edged" is sometimes used to denote high-grade securities, consequently carrying low yields, as opposed to relatively riskier, below investment-grade securities.

 Gilt-edged market makers (GEMMs) are banks or securities houses registered with the Bank of England which have certain obligations, such as taking part in gilt auctions.

-The term "gilt account" is also a term used by the Reserve Bank of India to refer to a constituent account maintained by a custodian bank for maintenance and servicing of dematerialized government securities owned by a retail customer.
+The term "gilt account" is also used by the Reserve Bank of India to refer to a constituent account maintained by a custodian bank for maintenance and servicing of dematerialized government securities owned by a retail customer.

 History

-Following the 1688 Glorious Revolution, with the founding in 1694 of the Bank of England by Royal Charter, King William III borrowed £1,200,000 from the bank's 1,268 private subscribers to bank stock in order to fund the war with France.
+Following the 1688 Glorious Revolution, with the founding in 1694 of the Bank of England by royal charter, King William III borrowed £1,200,000 from the bank's 1,268 private subscribers to bank stock in order to fund the war with France.
 This marked the inception of what became a permanent or perpetual national public debt, with the Stock Exchange dealing in UK government securities.
 The Bank of England's debt securities were issued as certificates with gilded edges.

+With the war ongoing, and the Great Recoinage of 1696 placing additional strain on the nation's finances, the Committee of Ways and Means resolved to establish a National Land Bank (as a rival to the Bank of England) to raise further capital; while the Land Bank scheme failed, a second provision in the National Land Bank Act 1696 (7 & 8 Will.
+3. c.
+31), empowering the Exchequer to raise up to £1,500,000 in the security of 'indented bills of credit', was a success: subsequently, Exchequer bills remained in regular use as a source of government revenue up until 1892.

-The next major public debt incurred by the government was the South Sea Bubble of 1720.
-British citizens continued to pay interest on those securities until 2014, when low interest rates led George Osborne, then the chancellor of the Exchequer to pay off the remaining loan.
+The next major public debt incurred by the government was the South Sea Bubble of 1720, which took on a substantial portion of the national debt in exchange for trading privileges.
+The South Sea Bubble of 1720 and its aftermath led to a restructuring of government obligations and to a clearer separation between government debt and private joint-stock companies.
+Over the eighteenth and early nineteenth centuries, successive governments consolidated a variety of annuities and other instruments into fewer, larger issues that could be more easily traded.